Zodiacal light: Origin

 The Poynting–Robertson effect forces the dust into more circular (but still elongated) orbits, while spiralling slowly into the Sun.
 Hence a continuous source of new particles is needed to maintain the zodiacal cloud.
 Cometary dust and dust generated by collisions among the asteroids are believed to be mostly responsible for the maintenance of the dust cloud producing the zodiacal light and the gegenschein.

 Particles can be reduced in size by collisions or by space weathering.
 When ground down to sizes less than 10 micrometres, the grains are removed from the inner Solar System by solar radiation pressure.
 The dust is then replenished by the infall from comets.
 Zodiacal dust around nearby stars is called exozodiacal dust; it is a potentially important source of noise in attempts to directly image extrasolar planets.
 It has been pointed out that this exozodiacal dust, or hot debris disks, can be an indicator of planets, as planets tend to scatter the comets to the inner Solar System.

 In 2015, new results from the secondary ion dust spectrometer COSIMA on board the ESA/Rosetta orbiter confirmed that the parent bodies of interplanetary dust are most probably Jupiter-family comets such as comet 67P/Churyumov–Gerasimenko.
-Data from the Juno mission indicate that the dust close to Earth has a local origin in the inner Solar System, best fitting the planet Mars as a source.
+Data analysis from NASA's Juno mission first published in 2020 may indicate that the dust close to Earth has a local origin in the inner Solar System, best fitting the planet Mars as a source.
+The peer-reviewed paper used a computer model to simulate the impact of interplanetary dust particles, which fit the zodiacal light near the ecliptic.
+However, researchers cannot yet explain how this dust could have escaped Mars' gravitational pull.